 Men and non-menstruating women can perform the test at any time when they are feeling well

 There is one consideration for both men and women.
 It is usual to experience temperature variations if you have an active infection.
 For example; do not do this test if you have the flu.

 What Does It Mean When Your Basal Temperature Is Low?

-For this reason, you should discuss your findings with your healthcare practitioner.
-Your basal temperature readings should be considered along with any low thyroid symptoms that you are experiencing.
+I therefore recommend you discuss your findings with your healthcare practitioner.
+Your basal temperature readings should be considered along with the low thyroid symptoms that you are experiencing.

 Most health practitioners do not rely on basal temperature testing as a stand-alone diagnostic method.
 Therefore, the next step is to perform comprehensive testing, and a physical examination of your thyroid.
 There are five thyroid blood tests that you should discuss with your healthcare practitioner.
 I list these tests here: The Top 5 Thyroid Tests?
 Discover The Best Tests To Discuss With Your Doctor.